 Currently, we are working on the following projects

 - Enz4Water (EFRE).
-Enzymatic filtration for the removal of trace contaminants
+Enzymatic filtration for the removal of trace contaminants.
+For a german description of the project and some results see here.

 - ChemZymeCoat (FHProfUnt, BMBF): Chemo-enzymatic Synthesis of Functionalized Polymers for Innovative - Green Coatings